Buchanan County, Iowa: Education

+In the period prior to July 1966 the county had two school districts, serving Amish groups, which did not operate high schools.
+The Iowa legislature had passed a law requiring school districts which did not operate school districts to merge into ones that did.

 Amish community

 Buchanan County is home to the Hazleton Old Order Amish settlement, founded in 1914, that in 1987 had to six church districts (congregations) with an estimated population of about 1,200 Amish.
 The Buchanan Amish affiliation is named after Buchanan County.